Authentication & Access Control¶

 LicenseCheck -->|Invalid| Deny

 The flow short-circuits at the first definitive result.
-A blacklisted IP is immediately denied; a whitelisted IP is immediately allowed without token checks.
+A blacklisted IP is immediately denied.
+A whitelisted IP is allowed only if its bound domain matches the requested domain (or if no domain is bound); otherwise the request falls through to token-based authentication.